-Please note that for conciseness, requirements that are not relevant to suppliers and manufacturers are not included in the implementation guidance document.
+Please note that for conciseness, requirements that are not relevant to traders and distributors are not included in the implementation guidance document.
 Please reference the Chain of Custody Standard for the full list of requirements.

 1. Introduction

 1.1 Applicability